 - It is the lowest place on earth.
-Dead Sea Elevation is -430m.
+Elevation is -430m.

-- This body of water was given the name the Dead Sea due to the high salinity.
+- This body of water was given the name the Dead Sea due to its high salinity.
 No life can evolve here.
-However, studies show that there are bacteria and fungus that can survive here.
+However, studies show that there are bacteria and fungi that can survive here.